 - speak clearly and keep their faces visible so that others can see their expressions to increase understanding and access,

 - remove as many background sounds by staying quiet or in virtual settings muted while not speaking.

-We are happy to provide American Sign Language interpretation or Computer Assisted Real-time Translating (CART) for our programs and meetings.
-These services are currently available upon request, please contact Charlotte Haase at firstname.lastname@example.org as soon as you are able.
+For our virtual meetings, we use the Zoom Meetings platform.
+We use Zooms automated closed captions and are happy to provide American Sign Language interpretation for our programs and meetings upon request.
+Please contact Charlotte Haase at firstname.lastname@example.org as soon as you are able.
 Interpreters often require a minimum of 2 business days of advance notice, we will do our best to meet all requests.

 Transcripts and video recordings can often be made available following events and programs.

 Due to COVID-19, our office is currently closed to visitors.
 All programming and meetings through December 2021 are being held virtually.
 We will evaluate that decision throughout the year as the safety of our staff, members, and the community remains paramount.

 Our office is located in a single-story building with free accessible parking directly in front of our suite.
 Our front door is accessed by a ramp and it remains locked throughout the day.
 Our staff is on hand to unlock and hold the door open, please use the call button to the right of the door for entry.
 Our office suite has a single-occupancy accessible restroom at the back left of the lobby/kitchen area along with a bank of additional gender-divided restrooms with accessible stalls in a shared hallway.
 Service dogs are, of course, welcome!